 - Trango Piranha Knife

-- Couple non locking biners for racking items
+- A few non-locking biners for racking items

 - Icebreaker boxer briefs